13 quotes to explain Frank Lampard’s philosophy as manager

 “I want my team to play good football, but on the other side of that, I want them to be really aggressive and win the ball back.
 So I don’t like to try and put myself into one style of play.
 I think it is important to be adaptable in terms of systems.”

-One of Chelsea’s brightest prospects and expected to play a part in the first team next season, Mount impressed on loan at Derby under Lampard and reiterated his manager’s comments about wanting to win the ball high up the pitch.
+Mount impressed on loan at Derby under Lampard before becoming a Chelsea first-teamer and reiterated his manager’s comments about wanting to win the ball high up the pitch.

-“Being a Chelsea midfielder, I would always watch him and try to take things from his game,” Mount told FourFourTwo.
+“Being a Chelsea midfielder, I would always watch him and try to take things from his game,” Mount told FourFourTwo while at Derby.

 “This season he’s taught me a lot about timing my movements into the penalty area and getting into the right positions, as well as pressing when we don’t have the ball.”

-“I spoke with the gaffer and we all know what a fantastic number eight he was.
-He’s not a bad person to learn from!”
-Wilson told the Derby Telegraph.
+“I spoke with the gaffer and we all know what a fantastic No.8 he was.
+He’s not a bad person to learn from!”, Wilson told the Derby Telegraph.

 “He gave me a few tips on how to play there and just told me to get on the ball as much as I can – and when we haven’t got the ball, try to get out and press.”